Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Brunerie's proof that

-This section was largely covered by Brunerie, Ljungström and Mörtberg in~\cite{BLM22} and thus also available in \agdaCubical.
-Hence, what remained to be formalized in Chapter 5 was the Hopf invariant and \cref{prop:HI-homomorphism,prop:HI-whitehead}.
-The formalization of these propositions was straightforward and we were able to translate Brunerie's proofs in a direct manner.
+The lift exists because the type of pointed functions $\EM{m} \to_\star \EM{n+m}$ is an $n$-type.
+This construction gives an inductively defined cup product which is remarkably easy to work with, as showcased in \cite{LLM23} to compute cohomology rings of various classical spaces. \item The Mayer-Vietoris sequence was formalised by directly translating Brunerie's original proof. \end{itemize} Hence, what remained to be formalised in Chapter 5 was the Hopf invariant, \autoref{prop:HI-homomorphism} and \autoref{prop:HI-whitehead}.
+The formalisation of these propositions was straightforward and we were able to translate Brunerie's proofs in a direct manner.
 This is not surprising as the proofs are very algebraic.

-For simplicity, we only formalized these propositions as they stand here and not their generalizations to higher spheres (i.e.\ as in \cite[Prop.~5.4.3~\&~5.4.4]{Brunerie16}).
-We remark, however, that the formalized proofs easily should be rephrasable for the general Hopf invariant of maps $\sphere{2n-1} \to \sphere{n}$.
+For simplicity, we only formalised these propositions as they stand here and not their generalisations to higher spheres (i.e.\ as in \cite[Proposition~5.4.3~\&~5.4.4]{Brunerie16}).
+We remark, however, that the formalised proofs easily should be rephrasable for the general Hopf invariant of maps $\sphere{2n-1} \to \sphere{n}$.